code-423n4/2023-01-biconomy-findings/data/Udsen-Q.md

          assert(_IMPLEMENTATION_SLOT == bytes32(uint256(keccak256("biconomy.scw.proxy.implementation")) - 1));

 Add a description message to the assert function for the revert.
-It is very important to add a revert message, since `msg.sender` has enough information to learn the reason of failure.
+It is very important to add a revert message, then `msg.sender` has enough information to learn the reason of failure.

 https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/Proxy.sol#L16